About me

 Training, qualifications & experience

-I have worked as a counsellor in a number of organisations prior to setting up in private practice, including:
+Prior experience: I have worked as a counsellor in a number of organisations prior to setting up in private practice.
+All were massively informative and often challenging:

-- the University of Exeter Wellbeing Centre, providing short-term counselling sessions for students.
+- The University of Exeter Wellbeing Centre, providing short-term counselling sessions for students who were experiencing a wide-range of issues.

-- The Safe Foundation Exeter, specialising in providing support for individuals who've experienced domestic abuse.
+- The Safe Foundation Exeter, specialising in providing support for individuals who've experienced trauma and domestic abuse.

-- Young Devon, counselling with children and young people age 12 and over.
+- Young Devon, counselling with children and young people age 12 and above.

 - Advanced Diploma in Integrative Counselling from Iron Mill College, Exeter.